statamic/v2-docs/content/collections/tags/glide.md

   -
     name: path
     type: string
     description: The path to an image, if you don't want to use assets.
-This should be relative to your root, eg. `/assets/photo.jpg`
+This should be relative to your webroot, eg. `/assets/photo.jpg`
   -
     name: field
     type: tag part